aerospike-community/aerospike-time-series-client/README.md

 Conceptually, Aerospike is most readily categorised as a key value database.
 In reality however it has a number of bespoke features that make it capable of supporting a much wider set of use cases.
 A good example is our [document API](https://aerospike.com/blog/aerospike-document-api/) which builds on our [collection data types](https://docs.aerospike.com/guide/data-types/cdt) in order to provide [JsonPath](https://goessner.net/articles/JsonPath/) support for documents.

 Another general use case we can consider is support for time series.
 The combination of [buffered writes](https://docs.aerospike.com/architecture/storage#ssdflash) and efficient [map operations](https://docs.aerospike.com/guide/data-types/cdt-map) allows us to optimise for both read and write of time series data.
-This API leverages these features to provide a general purpose interface for efficient reading and writing of time series data at scale.
+The Aerospike Time Series API leverages these features to provide a general purpose interface for efficient reading and writing of time series data at scale.
 Also included is a benchmarking tool allowing performance to be measured.

 ## Time Series Data